This post may contain affiliate links. Please see our disclosure policy.

 - Note on Meal-Prepping with Chicken: Thighs are best here.
 They stay juicy longer and hold up well to reheating.

-FAQs on Cilantro Lime Chicken Marinade
+Cilantro Lime Chicken Marinade FAQs

 Yes, with caution!
 Add the chicken and marinade a freezer-safe storage bag and immediately place in the freezer.
 Let thaw in the refrigerator for 12-18 hours, then grill or bake immediately.
 The chicken will marinate as it defrosts and once fully defrosted, it should be cooked shortly.
 Any longer results in an unpleasant texture.